richardwilkes/gcs_master_library/Library/Markdown/Help/Scripting.md

 This is actually just an addition to the standard Javascript Math object.

 - `Math.exp2(value: number): number`: Returns 2 raised to the power of the `value`.

+## self

+This will be set to the object that the script is attached to.
+Note that in some cases, this will be `undefined`, such as for scripts attached to attributes, attribute thresholds, and top-level notes.
+In some other cases, the object will actually be the containing object, if any, such as for trait modifiers and equipment modifiers.

 ## signedValue